 The program on Gershwin will feature Montpelier-based pianist Michael Arnowitt, who will be making his second appearance locally with "First Wednesdays."
 Some may remember a presentation he did on the work of Beethoven, the classical composer, about two years ago.

 This time around, Arnowitt will explore the music and the times in which Gershwin worked.
-Born in 1898, Gershwin began writing in the musical sweatshops of Tin Pan Alley while still a teenager, and burst into prominence in the Prohibition-era "Roaring Twenties."
-He maintained his productive clip and creative output until shortly before his death in 1937.
+Born in 1898, Gershwin began writing in the musical sweatshops of Tin Pan Alley while still a teenager, and burst into prominence in the Prohibition-era "Roaring Twenties.

 As his work progressed, he began experimenting with merging classical influences into his jazz- and popular music-inspired earlier work, becoming, in effect, one of the early crossover artists.